9.4 Raising awareness about global issues

 European Youth Parliament Ireland

-The European Youth Parliament (EYP) Ireland is a non-profit, non-partisan organisation that runs a number of weekend long conferences every year for young people.
+The European Youth Parliament (EYP) Ireland is a non-profit, non-partisan organisation that runs several weekend long conferences every year for young people.
 It is open to all fourth- and fifth-year students.
 EYP Ireland is one of 36 national committees of the European Youth Parliament International.
 EYP Ireland’s mission is to develop an interest in European issues in young people in Ireland.
-It seeks to empower youth to question the world around them and come up with innovative solutions to global problems, while emphasising concepts of cooperation and respect.
+It seeks to empower youth to question the world around them and come up with innovative solutions to global problems, while emphasizing concepts of cooperation and respect.
 EYP is volunteer-run and there is an entry fee for each participant.
-Participants have the opportunity to progress from regional, to national and international levels.
+Participants can progress from regional, to national and international levels.

 SDG Challenge Schools

-SDG Challenge Schools, a World Wise Global Schools funded programme, was hosted in Ireland during 2020, by Development Perspectives.
-This programme focused on increasing the capacity of schools to raise awareness and action of the United Nations Sustainable Development Goals (SDGs).
+SDG Challenge Schools is a World Wise Global Schools funded programme.
+This programme focuses on the increased capacity of schools to raise awareness and action of the United Nations Sustainable Development Goals (SDGs).

 SDG Challenge Schools involves Teacher Training; Parent Workshops; Classroom Visits; and School Action Projects.
 A development education approach is at the centre of SDG Challenge Schools.
 This interactive and creative educational process aims to increase awareness and understanding of the interconnected world which we live in.
 SDG Challenge Schools allows schools to explore the knowledge, skills, attitudes, and values necessary to become global citizens.
 It facilitates schools to act for a more just and sustainable world.